nuvibit/nuvibit.com/content/english/products/foundation-blueprint/_index.md

         enable: true
         image: "images/products/foundation-blueprint-assessment.png"
         content: "First and foremost, we need to get an overview of where you stand on your cloud journey and where you want to go.
-                  We need to analyze your cloud strategy and organizational structures to adjust our Blueprint to them.
+                  We will analyze your cloud strategy and organizational structures to adjust our Blueprint to them.
                   Your connectivity, security and automation requirements are also identified and taken into account.<br/><br/>
-                  Part of the assessment also includes workshops to establish a better understanding of the Cloud Foundation."
+                  Part of the assessment also includes workshops to give you a better understanding of our Cloud Foundation."

       - title: "Implementation"
         enable: true